 Anodized colours are quite limited though.
 You may find anodized aluminum windows in the following finishes: clear, champagne, copper, light bronze, medium bronze, dark bronze, black.

-If this suits your architectural requirements, then you should consider anodized aluminum windows with their durable, non-peeling, UV resistant finish.
+If this suits your architectural requirements, then you should consider anodized aluminum windows with their durable, non-peeling, UV-resistant finish.

 Maintenance of anodized surfaces

 Interestingly, anodized surfaces can be renewed and rejuvenated – with years they may start looking dirty and show stains, but this issue can easily be resolved by using mild detergent and abrasive cleaning.
-Once this is done the result will impress you – you will see a renewed surface which can last for the next couple of decades.
-This is quite different from painted aluminum, because if its coating fails, the only solution would be to repaint the surface.
+Once this is done the result will impress you – you will see a renewed surface that can last for the next couple of decades.
+This is quite different from painted aluminum because if its coating fails, the only solution would be to repaint the surface.

-While liquid paint consists of pigment, resin and solvent, powder paint does not have solvent component, it is just pigment and powdered resin.
+While liquid paint consists of pigment, resin and solvent, powder paint does not have a solvent component, it is just pigment and powdered resin.

-There are many types of resins available, including acrylics, polyesters, polyurethanes, urethanes, PVDF etc. However, very few of them will exceed lifespan of 5 years.
+There are many types of resins available, including acrylics, polyesters, polyurethanes, urethanes, PVDF etc. However, very few of them will exceed a lifespan of 5 years.

-However the most important advantage of powder paint is reduced air pollution.
+However, the most important advantage of powder paint is reduced air pollution.
 Powder paint is known to emit no VOCs while being cured by heat in the oven.

 Each resin type is not available in both powder and solvent-based formulation, but rather in one of them.
-This happens because some resins are more easily manufactured as powders, and others – as liquids.
+This happens because some resins are more easily manufactured as powders and others – as liquids.